Http://buddhism-controversy-blog.com is operated by Tenzin Peljor.

 In July 2013 the Blog has been renamed to http://buddhism-controversy-blog.com.

 Guest posts do not necessarily reflect the point of view of the blog owner.
 They are added to allow a constructive discussion from different angles.
+Most guest posts are written anonymously because the authors wished to be anonymous.
+However, the real name of the author of any guest post and his or her background is known to the blog owner.

 To receive neutral information about any Buddhist organisation or teacher one can contact INFORM, founded in 1988 by Professor Eileen Barker with the help of British Home Office funding and the support of the mainstream Churches.
 It is based at the London School of Economics.